polito-webapp1/aw1-weeks-2024/week08/exercise.md

 For the moment, define the suitable components to show the form **without** handling the insertion of a new answer in the table.

-_Optionally_, make the entire form appear and disappear through a suitable button at the end of the table.